Bikers in Camelot is a four character musical romp, a romantic fable with a super natural twist and a lush score.

 ACT II

-Tonio and Caroline soon notice that Holly and Michael are beginning to lose interest in them the way they are, and have unconsciously begun changing them.
-Caroline finds herself losing some of her Victorian virtues and Tonio, much to his disgust, is becoming vulnerable.
+Tonio and Caroline soon notice that Holly and Michael are beginning to lose interest in them the way they are and have unconsciously begun to change them.
+Tonio, much to his disgust, is becoming vulnerable.
+Caroline finds herself losing some of her Victorian virtues, and even becoming a little slutty, which she quite likes, until Michael starts trying to turn her into Holly.
 Finally, they’ve had enough.
 Prepared to risk everything to recover their own integrity, they fire their creators.
 Stunned, Michael and Holly find themselves back together, and very grateful for it.
-They ask forgiveness for holding one another up to the ridiculous standards of their fantasies and rekindle the passion they had when they first met.
+They ask forgiveness of each other for holding one another up to the ridiculous standards of their fantasies; and rekindle the passion they had when they first met.
 But Tonio and Caroline are not going anywhere.
 In a ploy to take over Holly and Michael’s lives, they accuse them of being imposters who have broken into Tonio and Caroline’s loft.
-The four fight a duel and Tonio is wounded.
-Upon seeing his own blood, he knows he has realized his greatest desires — he and Caroline are alive and in love.
-They herd Holly and Michael into the street, forcing them to claim their perfectly imperfect love.
-Tonio and Caroline apologize for their little Oedipal moment and invite them to join their quest to become Bikers in Camelot — heroes in a world that sorely needs heroes.
-Holly and Michael, who, because of the danger, are both having doubts about ever writing again, accept their invitation.
-When Caroline suggests a double wedding before they ride off into the sunrise, Holly drops to one knee and proposes to Michael.
+The four fight a duel during which Caroline and Tonio taunt Michael and Holly for their immature behavior toward each other.
+Then, with the irony of fate, Michael actually stabs Tonio.
+Upon seeing his own blood, Tonio knows he has realized his greatest desire – he and Caroline are alive!
+They rally and herd Holly and Michael into the street, where the confused couple claim their perfectly imperfect love.
+Tonio and Caroline appear, apologize for their little Oedipal moment and invite Holly and Michael to join their quest to become Bikers in Camelot – heroes in a world that sorely needs heroes.
+The couple accept the invitation, and when Caroline, in a very Shakespearean moment, suggests a double wedding, Holly drops to her knee and proposes to Michael.

 Book, Music & Lyrics